top of page

 CHAPTER THREE

 Jessie awoke early the next morning, but long after sunrise.
-It was a bright sunny day without a cloud in the azure-colored sky.
+It was a bright, sunny day without a cloud in the azure-colored sky.
 A day to smile about, but Jessie remained subdued.
 To anyone watching her, she appeared serene, accepting her situation calmly.
 But as the saying goes, appearances can be deceiving.
 There was an eerie deadness in the gleaming depths of her hazel eyes that those who knew her well would have recognized as deep sadness.
 It was to take her new friends much longer to realize that Jessie was being far too quiet.

 She hesitated at that thought.
 Now how can I know how comforting trees are to me and yet not be able to remember my name?
 This conundrum made her uncomfortable, so she let the matter drop.

 Jessie carefully studied the railing to her right.
 She found it hard to concentrate, but she stared determinedly around the railing until she figured out how it worked.
 Then she slowly pushed it down one-handedly, remembering not to use her left wrist.
 She was surprised when the action caused her back and arms to throb.
-As she pushed, her right arm extended beyond her hospital gown's elbow length sleeves, and she caught a glimpse of purple and yellow bruises on her arm and above the cast on her left wrist.
+As she pushed, her right arm extended beyond her hospital gown’s elbow-length sleeves, and she caught a glimpse of purple and yellow bruises on her arm and above the cast on her left wrist.
 Well, she thought dolefully, that explains the twinges of pain I feel whenever I move my arms.

 Damn!
-What happened to put that many bruises on me and how did I get the gashes?
+What happened to me to put that many bruises on me and how did I get the gashes?
 Had she been in a car accident and gone through the windshield?
-No, that doesn't fit, she realized, dipping her head in thought.
-I don't have any facial cuts.
+No, that doesn’t fit, she realized, dipping her head in thought.
+I don’t have any facial cuts.
 Maybe she wasn’t facing the windshield when she went through it?
 She crinkled her nose.
 That doesn’t seem likely.

 Come to think of it, the doctors had not specifically said what caused her injuries.
 She slowly shoved her covers down and pulled her hospital blue-dotted white gown up over her stomach.
 There, just as she had suspected, were more signs of healing bruises and ugly deep slashes on her legs.
-On her stomach was what looked to be a still-healing surgical scar.
+On her stomach was a still-healing surgical scar.
 Across from the scar was a catheter attached to a plastic bag.
 Hopefully, now that she was conscious again, that would be removed.

 From a constant, dull, stinging ache radiating from her back and around to her ribs, she knew she’d been hurt there too, and badly.
 No wonder she was in the hospital!
 All things considered, maybe it was a good thing that she didn’t remember how she became so injured.

 She gave her head a hard shake, which made her dizzy.
 Okay, shaking my head, bad.
 Do not do that again anytime soon, she decreed.
-However, she couldn't seem to stop her numerous questions from clogging up her brain.
+However, she couldn’t seem to stop her many questions from clogging up her brain.
 In an unending cycle, she continued to puzzle over how she had gotten hurt so badly.
 She focused her eyes on the friendly tree and tried to remember…anything.
 Still, nothing.

 Frustrated, she pushed the call button lying on the pillow next to her head.
 She wanted, no... needed answers!